-Artificial incubation is a long and detailed process, however, has great results if done properly.
-As with any artificial process, there are the advantages and disadvantages of using incubators to hatch chicks.
+Artificial incubation is a long and detailed process, however, it has great results if done properly.
+As with any artificial process, there are the advantages and disadvantages of using an egg incubator to hatch chicks.

 - Can hatch more eggs at one time

 - Don’t have to wait for a broody hen